haumea-lang/spec/blocks.md

 # Blocks
-To combine multiple statements itno one, Haumea provides the `do ... end` statement.
+To combine multiple statements into one, Haumea provides the `do ... end` statement.
 It works like so:

 ```
 do